fkie-cad/friTap/README.md

 - scapy (`python3 -m pip install scapy`)
 - watchdog (`python3 -m pip install watchdog`)
 - importlib.resources  (`python3 -m pip install importlib-resources`)
+- for hooking on Android ensure that the `adb`-command is in your PATH

 ## Planned features